 I wanted to learn more about how Olark chat is accessible beyond keyboard navigation.
 Can you tell me specifically what WCAG 2.0 success criterion Olark has satisfied?

 Unfortunately, I don’t have that documentation to share.
 I can tell you that we’ve implemented the chatbox in a way that it’s accessible to a screen reader and we’ve enabled a high-contrast mode for the agent console, so far.
 Accessibility is important to us, but it will be something we’re continually working on.

 Are there any specific features you’d like us to put in requests for?
 I’d be happy to get those requests in for you!

-By the way, this isn’t a points off for Olark session because they were the ONLY live chat plugin I saw that even talked about accessibility.
+By the way, this is not to take points off for Olark because they were the ONLY live chat plugin I saw that even talked about accessibility.
 Chances are 80% of live chat plugins haven’t even thought of accessibility.